shilaj/myblog/index.md

 # cover-img: /assets/img/meditation.jpg
 ---

-Hey there!
-It's nice to see you around.
-It must have been long since we last caught up.
-You know,  I am a [Researcher](http://ninelab.creatorlink.net/index#MEMBERS/) now, trying to get into the ins and outs (pun intended) of the Fluid Dynamics with the help of Neural Networks. <br><br>
+Hey there! it's nice to see you here.
+Currently, I have been dedicating my time in understanding the fluid behaviour and intricacies of Neural Networks.
+My goal for a few years now is to hybridize both of the fields and see if I can merely support the research community in the field.  <br><br>
-You must be familiar that I love to combine words in such a way that they sound poetic sometimes.
-Even if you don't, [괜차나](https://www.youtube.com/watch?v=N7gs6rohEl8).
-If you have heart for literature, I have left mine open [here](./literature/index.html).
+Ever and anon, I find myself trying to create a piece of poetry or similar.
+Well, I can play some chords in the guitar and even sing a song or two.
+On a final note, if you have heart for literature, I have left mine open [here](./literature/index.html).
 <!-- layout: post
 title: Flake it till you make it
 subtitle: Excerpt from Soulshaping by Jeff Brown